MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 |IsContent |8 |Content property is to identify a property that can be full text indexed.
 Admins will choose among the available properties as to which should be the property to be treated as content for that specific connection.
 More on the content property [here](/graph/connecting-external-content-manage-items#content) |
 |IsRefinable |16 |If a property is refinable, an admin can configure it as a custom filter in the Microsoft Search results page.
 A refinable property cannot be searchable. |

+## SearchPropertyLabel

-**SearchPropertyLabel**: These are well-known tags published by Microsoft that you can add against a property in your schema.
+These are well-known tags published by Microsoft that you can add against a property in your schema.
 Adding a semantic label helps various Microsoft products understand the property and provide a better experience.
 Read more [here](/graph/connecting-external-content-manage-schema#semantic-labels)

 SearchPropertyLabel enum members: